 Customs duty is levied on the importation into Australia of some goods.
 It is payable by the importer at a top rate of 5%.
+In addition, GST is generally levied on imports.
 Australia has free trade agreements with various countries which may reduce the customs duty.